graymatterlabs/pingtree/README.md

 | `accepted`   | * The offer accepted the lead             | Lead $lead, Offer $offer, Response $response, int $attempt |

 \* = will fire a maximum of *once* per execution

+### Strategies
+This package provides a concept of "strategies" to decide which offer to send the lead to.
+A default set of strategies are provided out-of-the-box.
+The only require to provide your own strategies are that they implement the `GrayMatterLabs\PingTree\Contracts\Strategy` interface.

 ## Testing